Digitex Futures Proposes the Idea of Token Burning to the Community

 In this latest post and video, CEO Adam Todd outlines a proposal for introducing token burning into the tokenomics of the Digitex (DGTX) token.
 This is currently just a proposal and whether or not it is implemented will depend on the response from the community.
 We will post an article later this week that contains more details about how such proposals will be submitted and voted on when Digitex becomes a DAO.
 Below are the mechanics of how the proposed system would work.

-The Liquidation Engine of the Digitex Futures exchange penalizes highly leveraged traders that allow their account balance to drop below the required Maintenance Margin amount needed to maintain their open position, thus forcing the exchange to take over their position and liquidate it.
+The Liquidation Engine of the Digitex Futures exchange penalizes highly leveraged Betfair Traders that allow their account balance to drop below the required Maintenance Margin amount needed to maintain their open position, thus forcing the exchange to take over their position and liquidate it.
 When force liquidating a position the exchange stops out the trader at his bankruptcy price as if he lost his entire Initial Margin but it is probable that the exchange gets a better price.
 All additional funds made when the exchange gets a better price are deposited into an Insurance Fund.
 The entire balance of the Insurance Fund is burned every night at midnight UTC.

 - Initial Margin is calculated as: Contract Value divided by Leverage Rate.